pkgw/worklog-tools/README.md

 (i.e., “refereed”, “non-refereed”) by the `partition_pubs` function in `cvlib.py`.
-The `PUBLIST` directive causes one of these groups to be output, with the crucial wrinkle that each record is augmented with a variety of extra records to allow various special effects, including a lame-brained `bibtex`-type functionality.
-This augmentation is done in the `cite_info` function, which is by far the most complicated part of `cvlib.py`.
+The `PUBLIST` directive causes one of these groups to be output, with the crucial wrinkle that each record is augmented with a variety of extra records to allow various special effects.
+This augmentation is done in the `cite_info` function in `cvlib.py`.

 If you want to group your publications differently (i.e. “refereed first-author”), then, you’ll need to edit `partition_pubs`.
 To change citation